 The Lion of the Punjab was enormously proud to possess the incomparable Koh-i-Noor.
 He had it set in a great armlet flanked by a pair of lesser but beautiful pear shape diamonds, and wore it on his sleeve above the elbow, ostentatiously displayed to all visitors at the Sikh court.
 When he died in 1839, the diamond passed via the inevitable filial feuds to his recognised successor, Dhulip Singh, a young child from Ranjit Singh’s harem.
 Rival British, French and Russian empire building was beginning to squeeze the region.
 Britain’s diplomats, in the form of the East India Company, made a formal treaty of friendship with the regents of the boy king to stabilise their interests in the region, but the nation spiralled into a civil war amongst various tribal chiefs both Sikh and Muslim, which the British army quelled by force, annexing the Punjab, and imposing imperial rule by Queen Victoria and the surrender of all its treasure as war reparation.

 To the Queen, the magnificent diamond was literally the jewel in the crown of her expanding empire and she was eager to see it.
 The epic task of bringing the priceless diamond around the world, over land and sea to London fell to Lord Dalhousie, the young and decisive Governor General of India, who had directed the annexation of the Punjab.
-The diamond, still set in the great armlet, was doubly sewn into a girdle secured by a chain around Lord Dalhousie’s neck on the 3,000-mile land journey to Bombay, where he boarded the steam ship Medea for Britain, and locked it in a double chest with three keys.
-The ship sailed in April 1850, when an immediate outbreak of cholera overwhelmed the crew.
-Quarantined off Mauritius, the captain was refused local help or provisions, and they had to run for the Cape; during the passage, a severe storm nearly destroyed and dis-masted them.
+The Koh-i-Noor, still set in the great armlet, was doubly sewn into a girdle secured by a chain around Lord Dalhousie’s neck on the 3,000-mile land journey to Bombay, where he boarded the steam ship Medea for Britain, and locked it in a double chest with three keys.
+The ship sailed in April 1850, and true to fears of a curse, an immediate outbreak of cholera overwhelmed the crew.
+Quarantined off Mauritius, the captain was refused local help or provisions, and they had to run for the Cape.
+During the passage, a severe storm nearly destroyed and dis-masted them.
 Fortunately, their luck reversed once at the Cape; fully repaired and in perfect weather, the ship reached Britain speedily in June 1850.
 Days later, the Deputy Chairman of the Honourable East India Company presented the legendary diamond to Queen Victoria.

-Looking at the dramatic twists of fate in this condensed story of the diamond, does luck or evil shine through brightest?
+Looking at the dramatic twists of fate and legend in this condensed story of the diamond, does luck or evil shine through brightest?

 The account of the journey from cholera death-ship to perfect sailing highlights the sensational contrasts of the diamond’s story in just one episode.
 On balance and by most normal definitions of a blessing, being associated with this diamond certainly brought some horrible ends – having your eyes put out by your princely brothers was the least of it.
 However, if a blessing is a stroke of good fortune, then when dealing with an object of such immense value that it could transfer a kingdom or save a dynasty, normal definitions of blessings such as personal happiness, wealth, health or love do not apply.
 Through tangled intrigues and centuries of regal double-dealing, in an age when power was defined by overt riches and life was so cheap that even an emperor’s fate could hang by a thread, the innordinate rarity and value of a diamond this size made it the ultimate bargaining chip.
 The imperial owners of the Koh-i-Noor were quick witted enough to recognise any opportunity to use their treasure to bend circumstance to their best advantage.
 With the Koh-i-Noor only blessings that bring power, kingship, security of rule and wealth apply.
 To possess such leverage surely counts as a blessing, ensuring that its owner could endure to fight another day, such as Shah Rukh’s bounty payment to his Afghan ally, or patient Zaman’s lifelong stewardship.